aktcope4066/semGroup18/use-cases/usecase01.md

 ### Goal in Context

-*As a member of the organization, I want to obtain the population of people living in cities versus those not living in cities for each continent, so that I can better understand urban versus rural populations.*
+*As a Data Analyst, I want to obtain the population distribution of individuals living in cities versus those living in rural areas for each continent, so that I can gain insights into the urban versus rural population trends and inform data-driven decisions.*

 ### Scope